yerasiashok/mymap/README.md

-# MyReads Project
+# MyMaps Project
-Welcom to MyReads, Where you can keep track of your fav books
+Welcom to MyMaps, Where you can keep track of WIPRO Offices in India here

 ## Instalation